adamant-antithesis/bms/README.md

 This project is a FastAPI-based application with a PostgreSQL database.
 You can run it either locally or within a Docker container.

+Prerequisites:

+Python 3.10 or higher
+PostgreSQL database
+pip and virtualenv

 - Running in Docker

 1.Clone the repository: